 Different renewable systems can complement each other.
 For example, solar water heating works well with heat pumps, because together they can provide efficient water and space heating.
 Of course, this is a more expensive route to take, so a lot will depend on your budget.

 By installing a heat technology when you’ve already got work going on in your home you can save on installation costs – combining jobs and saving on disruption too.
 As with all big investments in the home, do plenty of research and ask potential installers questions.

 Richard and his wife Sue built a new sustainable home off the gas network, so decided to invest in solar water heating and an air source heat pump rather than make an expensive connection to a gas supply some distance away.

-The technologies were recommended by the builder, who had extensive experience installing them elsewhere, and the fact it was a new build meant the installation could be neatly planned in to the design.
-The building had the advantage of being well-insulated and enjoying heat from floor-to-ceiling windows, meaning the heat pump wouldn’t be overworked.
+Their builder, who had extensive experience installing them elsewhere, recommended the technologies.
+The fact it was a new build meant the installation could be neatly planned into the design.
+The building had the advantage of being well insulated, meaning the heat pump wouldn’t be overworked.

-They had been worried about the noise of the heat pump after some stories from people who had installed older models, but have found the one installed, which features serrated blades, to be virtually silent.
-They’re also pleased with how the solar panels perform, despite South Wales’ often less than sunny climate.
+They had been worried about the noise of the heat pump after some stories from people who had installed older models, but have found the one they installed, which features serrated blades, to be virtually silent.
+They are also pleased with how the solar panels perform, despite South Wales’ often less than sunny climate.

-They found registration for the Renewable Heat Incentive easy, with quarterly payments coming through reliably and without chasing.
+They found registration for the Renewable Heat Incentive easy, with quarterly payments coming through reliably and without administrative burden.

 To others considering investing in these technologies, Richard says: “Don't be afraid.
 We had not used solar thermal or heat pumps before and they have exceeded our expectations.